WES

 On September 11, 2012, Western Gas Equity Partners, LP was formed as a MLP by Anadarko Petroleum.
 A month later, WES began trading on the NYSE under ticker symbol, WGP, and became the publicly traded general partner of WES Operating.

-Through a simplification transaction on Feb.
-28, 2019, WES Operating merged with and into a wholly owned subsidiary of WES, with WES Operating surviving.
+Through a simplification transaction on February 28, 2019, WES Operating merged with and into a wholly owned subsidiary of WES, with WES Operating surviving.
 In this process, WES acquired the remaining common units of WES Operating that it did not already own, other than common units representing a 2.0% limited partner interest in WES Operating that was retained by an indirect subsidiary of Anadarko.
 Following the transaction, WES changed its name from Western Gas Equity Partners, LP to Western Midstream Partners, LP and WES Operating changed its name from Western Gas Partners, LP to Western Midstream Operating, LP.
 The common units of WES Operating that previously traded under the ticker symbol, WES, ceased to trade on the NYSE and the common units of WES that previously traded under the ticker symbol, WGP, began to trade under the current ticker symbol WES.

 Over the years, Anadarko contributed various assets and subsidiary ownership interests to WES.
 These entities remain a part of WES’s organizational structure to this day.
 For a full list of WES’s assets and subsidiaries, refer to the latest Form 10-K